dnfm/wii_scale/README.md

 `scale_width` the width in characters of your terminal the little graphic showing your scale will be.

 `scale_height` the height in characters of your terminal the little graphic showing your scale will be.

+`exit_on_width` will make the program quit and print the final weight once it's decided the weight has stopped adjusting and moving around too much.

+`disconnect_on_exit` (linux only) -- the way it does it is rudimentary, but will shell out to bluetoothctl and issue a disconnect command when exiting to save battery (the wii balance board will just stay on forever if you let it until the batteries die.)

 ## Usage